fpco/inline-c/README.md

 In this example, we capture a Haskell function of type `CLong -> CLong -> IO CLong`, `ackermannIO`, to a function pointer in C, using the `fun` anti-quoter.
 Note how we need to specify the function pointer type when we capture `ackermannIO`, using standard C declaration syntax.
+Also note that the `fun` anti-quoter works with `IO` functions, and so we needed to modify `ackermann` to make it have the right type.

 In general, when anti-quoting, if the type can be inferred (like in the case of `vec-len`), only the Haskell identifier appears.
 If it can't, the target C type and the Haskell identifier are mentioned using C declaration syntax.